cloud-hybrid/factory/README.md

 └── cloud-resource-2
 ```

-However, also take note that the following example is *no different* compared to the first example:
+However, also take note that the following example's `cloud-resource-2` is *no different* compared to the first example:

 ```
 .
+├── ...
 ├── arbitrary-folder-name
-│    └──cloud-resource-1
+│    └──cloud-resource-2
 │        ├── LICENSE
 │        ├── README.md
 │        ├── package.json